Music of the United States: Hip-hop

 Female rappers Nicki Minaj, Cardi B, Saweetie, Doja Cat, Iggy Azalea, City Girls and Megan Thee Stallion also entered the mainstream.
 There are many women that have notably influenced the hip-hop culture.
-However, a few names that cannot go unsaid are MC Sha-rock, MC Lyte, Queen Latifah, Lauryn Hill, Missy Elliot, Lil Kim, Erykah Badu, Foxy Brown, and many more.
+However, a few names that cannot go unsaid are MC Sha-rock, MC Lyte, Queen Latifah, Lauryn Hill, Missy Elliott, Lil Kim, Erykah Badu, Foxy Brown, and many more.
 Of this list MC Sha-rock is considered the historian/pioneer of female hip-hop culture.
 She started her career as a break-dancer in the Bronx, New York and later became "The hip-hop's culture's first female emcee/rapper".
 Her career has been long-lived.
 From being a former member of the Funky 4+1 more to having MC rhyming battles with groups such as Grandmaster Flash and Furious 5.
 Another notable pioneer of female hip-hop is the famous Queen Latifah, Born Dana Elaine Owens in Newark, New Jersey.
 Queen Latifah started her career from a young age, as early as 17.
 But, not long after it began it soon took-off.
 She released her first full-length album, All Hail the Queen, in 1989.
 As she continued to release music she grew more and more popular, and her fame increased amidst the hip-hop culture.
 However, Queen Latifah was not an ordinary rapper.
 She rapped about the issues surrounding being a black woman and overall social injustice issues that appear in the music industry.
 These early pioneers have led female rap culture and impacted today's popular female hip-hop artists.
 For example, such popular artists may include Cardi B, Megan Thee Stallion, Miss Mulatto, Flo Milli, Cupcakke and many others.
 Each artists has their own identity in the rap game, however as hip-hop evolves so does the style of music.
 Cardi B's first studio album, Invasion of Privacy (2018), debuted at number one on the Billboard 200 and was named the number-one female rap album of the 2010s by Billboard.
 Critically acclaimed, it made Cardi B the only woman to win the Grammy Award for Best Rap Album as a solo artist, and marked the first female rap album in fifteen years to be nominated for Album of the Year.